argilla-io/argilla-cookbook/domain-eval/README.md

 ![argilla_dataset](../images/domain_eval_argilla_view.png)

+If you're not using Argilla, deploy it locally or on spaces following this [quickstart guide](https://docs.argilla.io/latest/getting_started/quickstart/).

 ### 3. Create Dataset

 The `create_dataset.py` script processes the annotated data from Argilla and creates a Hugging Face dataset.
 It handles both suggested and manually annotated answers.
 The script will create a dataset with the question, possible answers, and the column name for the correct answer.
 To create the final dataset: